tom288/Refresh/Process/ALBUM.md

 Raised edge of displacement adjacent to sewer slightly.

 #### TODO
-Redesign ceiling vent geometry for greater consistency
+Redesign ceiling vent geometry for greater consistency.\
+Improve clipping on left corner of sewer spytech.

 # Second